 The OSD cluster map will change due to OSD failures, recoveries, and explicit cluster changes such as the deployment of new storage.
-Ceph handles all such changes in the same way.
-To facilitate fast recovery, OSDs maintain a version number for each object and a log of recent changes (names and versions of updated or deleted objects) for each PG (similar to the replication logs in Harp [14]).
+Ceph handles all such changes the same way.
+To facilitate fast recovery, OSDs maintain a version number and log of recent changes (names and versions of updated or deleted objects) for each PG.